 Chromecast with a Smart TV

-If you already have a Smart TV such as say TCL 49S405 49-Inch 4K Ultra HD Roku Smart LED TV, chances are that you absolutely don’t need the Chromecast.
+If you already have a Smart TV such as say TCL 49S405 49-Inch 4K Ultra HD Roku Smart LED TV, chances are that you might not need the Chromecast.
 That’s because if the Smart TV already has the video streaming Apps such as Netflix, then you can simply just use the TV’s native apps to play content using its remote for playback control.

 Even if the TV doesn’t have native apps that you wish to use, then you can still use Miracast, an open standard by the Wi-Fi Alliance that enables screen mirroring of content from your smartphone, tablet or laptop to displays such as the Smart TV, monitors or projectors.